JNovoaR/PMIDigest/README.md

 #### Requirements:

-You can run PMIDigest on Windows, Linux or Mac, with the following requirements:
+You can install run PMIDigest on Windows, Linux or Mac, with the following requirements:
-- PERL must be installed on your computer.
+- PERL must be installed on your computer (https://www.perl.org/).
-- WGET must be installed on your computer.
+- WGET must be installed on your computer (https://www.gnu.org/software/wget/).

 #### Download PMIDigest:

-Download PMIDigest folder (for example, by downloading the .zip and extracting it). **Make sure to never move or delete folders and files inside PMIDigest directory or you may experience some problems.**
+Download the PMIDigest folder to your computer (for example, by downloading the .zip and extracting it). **Make sure to never move or delete folders and files inside PMIDigest directory or you may experience some problems.**

 #### Download MESH database:
 - Go to https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/asciimesh/ and download "d2023.bin" (or its latest version).
 - Change the name of this file to "mesh.bin". **Make sure it's lowercased.**
 - Place "mesh.bin" inside the "auxiliar_files" folder.

-### 1.2.- Choose a list of papers you want to explore
+### 1.2.- Retrive the list(s) of papers you want to explore

-You must have a list of PubMed papers you wat to explore.
+You must have a list of PubMed papers you want to explore.
 This must be a plain text file with a PMID (PubMed identifier) on each line.
-One of the main ways you can use to generate this list is by using the "Save" option in the Pubmed browser (select "PMID" as format).
+To generate this list at PubMed’s web interface, for example from a search in PubMed’s search engine (https://pubmed.ncbi.nlm.nih.gov/), use the "Save" option and "PMID" as format.

-An example of this file is included in the repository under the name "example_PMIDs".
+An example of this file is included in the repository ("example_PMIDs").

-**Note:** Avoid making this list too long.
-Besides making it infeasible to explore by the user, it can slow down the interface.

 ### 1.3.- Choose the mesh terms you want to highlight

 One of the functionalities of PMIDigest is to highlight certain mesh terms relevant for you in your set of paper.
 This is meant to ease your exploration and give tools to identify relevant information (to learn more, go to "2.2.- Details" and "2.3.- Mesh terms").

-For that purpose, you can select different categories of mesh terms (technically called "semantic types") and associate them to different colors.
-All words belonging to given category will be highlighted in that color.
-Lets say you want all words that refer to biological tissues to be highlighted.
-First, find in the NCBI mesh semantic type (link: https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/Docs/SemGroups_2018.txt) list which category you are interested in.
+For that purpose, you can select the categories of mesh terms (technically called "semantic types") you are interested in and associate them to different colors.
+All terms belonging to given category will be highlighted in that color.
+Lets say you want all keywords that refer to biological tissues to be highlighted.
+First, locate that category in the NCBI mesh semantic type (link: https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/Docs/SemGroups_2018.txt).
 In this case "T024" ("Tissue").
-Then, select any color by its color code (RGB, HEX, HSL, RGBA, or HSLA) or by simple color names such as "blue", "green", "red", "yellow", etc. Create a plain text file in which each line is a semantic type ID ("TXXX") and a color separated by a tabulation.
+Then, select any color by its color code (RGB, HEX).
+Create a plain text file in which each line is a semantic type ID ("TXXX") and its associated color separated by a tabulation.
 You can associate the same color to different categories.

-An example of this file is included in the repository under the name "example_mesh_colors".
+An example of such file is included in the repository ("example_mesh_colors").

 ### 1.4.- Run PMIDigest.pl
 Run in a command shell PMIDigest.pl script with the following command:

 	perl PMIDigest.pl your_PMIDs your_mesh_colors your_EMAIL >your_interface.html

 Choose whatever name you want as "your_interface.html" as long as it has .html extension.
-Your email is necessary for the NCBI requests to download the abstracts.
+Your email is necessary for performing the NCBI's API.

-The execution should take a while.
-Run the following command instead if you want the program to inform you about the progress:
+The execution could take a while.
+Add the “-v” command line option at the end in order to follow the progress:

 	perl PMIDigest.plyour_PMIDs your_mesh_colors your_EMAIL -v >your_interface.html

-You can add articles from as many other sources as you want (such as Scopus or Web of Science), by imputing additional .xml files to the command line as followed.
+You can add articles from as many other sources as you want (such as Scopus or Web of Science), by imputing additional .xml files to the command line shown below.
 You can check which fields need to be included on these files by checking on the example ones on this repository ("example_WoS.xml" and "example_Scopus").

-	perl PMIDigest.pl your_PMIDs your_mesh_colors your_EMAIL your_Scopus your_WoS ... >your_interface.html
+	perl PMIDigest.pl your_PMIDs your_mesh_colors your_EMAIL your_Scopus.xml your_WoS.xml ... >your_interface.html

+For example, to generate the example included in the documentation use the following command line:

+	perl PMIDigest.pl example_PMIDs.txt example_mesh_colors your@email.com example_WoS.xml example_scopus.xml -v >Food_additives.html

+This command line will generate this example report http://csbg.cnb.csic.es/jnovoa/PMIDigest/example/FoodAdditives.html.

 ### 1.5.- PMIDigest is ready to use
 Open your new HTML file with your web browser of preference and start using it.
 Go to "2.- Sections" and "3.- Operations with articles" to learn about PMIDigest functionalities.

 ### 1.6.- Don't forget to save changes.
 Use your web browser "Save page" functionality to save the current work session as a HTML file in the work folder.
 Select "web page, HTML only" option if available.
-For example, in Firefox, go to "Menu > Save page as" and make sure the "Web Page, HTML only" option is selected. **Make sure you are saving your .html file inside the PMIDigest folder, this file rely on other files from this folder to work as expected**
+For example, in Firefox, go to "Menu > Save page as" and make sure the "Web Page, HTML only" option is selected. **Make sure you are saving your .html file inside the PMIDigest folder, as this file requires other files from this folder to work.**

 To recover a saved session, just open the corresponding HTML file again.
 ## 2.- Interface sections